 - 11. The countries of the hemisphere recognize drug abuse as a grave threat not only to the life and health of the user, but also to the community in general.
 The way in which the problem has evolved demonstrates that demand reduction must be a key component of policies intended to address the problem. - 12.
 Demand remains a powerful driving force for the production of and traffic in drugs.
 Every member of the global community has the responsibility to address the issue of demand and to reduce its incentive.
+The countries of the hemisphere recognize the need to continue to consider demand reduction as a priority in anti-drug policies, which covers integral comprehensive demand reduction and law enforcement programs.

-The countries of the hemisphere recognize the need to continue to consider demand reduction as a priority in antidrug policies, which covers integral comprehensive demand reduction and law enforcement programs. - 13.
-Essential elements of comprehensive demand reduction programs will be considered to include research, prevention, treatment, rehabilitation, social reintegration, program development, education, training, community action, policy-making and measures to build greater social awareness against the use of drugs and encourage nonusers to remain that way.
+- 12. Demand remains a powerful driving force for the production of and traffic in drugs.
+Every member of the global community has the responsibility to address the issue of demand and to adopt measures with a view to its effective reduction.
+The countries of the hemisphere recognize the need to continue to consider demand reduction as a priority in anti-drug policies, which covers integral comprehensive demand reduction and law enforcement programs. - 13.
+Essential elements of comprehensive demand reduction programs will be considered to include research, prevention, treatment, rehabilitation, social reintegration, program development, education, training, community action, policymaking and measures to build greater social awareness against the use of drugs and encourage nonusers to remain that way.